 Part Numbering systems are no exception to this; arguments for any system put in place can be made.
 I believe finding and interviewing someone who has experience with these systems and who has seen them in use will greatly aid in making a prudent decision.
 In this blog series here, and moving forward, I want to try and take an objective look at each system described in the previous blog.

 Now, I will discuss the arguments for and against Intelligent or Significant Part Numbers.
 So, please don't take my treatment of any one as an endorsement or rejection at this point.

 Intelligent or Significant Part Numbers

-As name states, this type of numbering system endeavors to draw significance from each character in the numbing sequence.
-Accordingly, the structure of the number is many times defined as an effort to draw relevance from grouping sets of numbers together (e.g. xxx-xx-xx-xxxx).
+As name states, this type of numbering system endeavors to draw significance from each character in the numbering sequence.
+The structure of the number often is defined as an effort to draw relevance from grouping sets of numbers together (e.g. xxx-xx-xx-xxxx).
 So let's take a look at the arguments for and against this type of system.

 - Arguments for Intelligent Part Numbering Systems